 Where are your dogs located?
 Do you have a facility where they can be viewed?

-Our dogs are located in foster homes throughout the city.
+Our dogs are located in foster homes throughout the city and surrounding area.
 We do not have a central location to house all of our dogs in, as we focus our attention to helping them adjust in a home environment with one on one attention, care and love.
 We find this model to be very effective in helping the dogs settle into a family environment and we rely on our wonderful foster families to help us care for our furry friends until they are able to find their forever homes!

 How do I meet a dog I am interested in?